yasufum/spp-tmp/docs/guides/spp_vf/gsg/build.rst

 -----------

 * Ubuntu 16.04
-* qemu-kvm 2.7 or later
+* qemu-kvm 2.7 or later(if you use vhost reconnect feature described in 3.2.3)
 * DPDK v17.11 or later